An independent research database No paid placement · No referral fees

 Every renovation has hidden defects.
 Pull off the kitchen splashback + you find water damage.
 Open the bathroom wall + you find old pipes that don't meet code.
 Lift the floorboards + you find rotted joists.
 The question isn't whether variations will happen — it's what the rule is when they do.

 The 10 questions below pull the variation rule into the open before you sign.
 A working renovation builder caps the variations, names the trigger conditions, and writes the rule on the contract.
-A cowboy says "we'll see what we find" — and you sign up to whatever happens.
+A quote-trap operator says "we'll see what we find" — and you sign up to whatever happens.

 A renovation contract without written variation rules is a blank cheque.
 Don't sign it.